SMSPIRITUALITY—MEDIA

 What it isn't

 Noting is not analysis.
 The labels are not propositions about experience and not commentary on experience; they are markers that hold attention close to the moment so the moment can be observed.
 A student who is thinking about the experience rather than noting it has slipped out of the practice into ordinary cognition, and the corrective instruction is to return to the bare label and the bare object.
 Noting is also not the only vipassanā technique — S. N. Goenka's Burmese lineage, descending from U Ba Khin, teaches a body-sweep technique rather than the Mahasi labelling, and the Thai forest tradition carries a parallel set of methods organised around ānāpānasati and the kasiṇa practices; the noting protocol is one stream of insight practice among several, and its dominance in the contemporary English-language insight scene reflects the institutional success of the Mahasi-derived IMS-MBSR pipeline rather than a doctrinal claim about its uniqueness.
-And the technique is not, despite the appearance of simplicity, a low-effort practice — the noting becomes finer-grained over many hours of sitting, the labels themselves drop away as the attention becomes capable of meeting the events without them, and the recognitions the practice is engineered to surface require the sustained continuous attention that retreat conditions support and ordinary daily-life conditions do not.
+And the technique is not, despite the appearance of simplicity, a low-effort practice.
+The noting becomes finer-grained over many hours of sitting.
+The labels themselves drop away as the attention becomes capable of meeting events without them.
+The recognitions the practice is designed to surface require the sustained, continuous attention that retreat conditions support and ordinary daily life does not.